apache/paimon/docs/content/spark/sql-ddl.md

 ```

 ## Tag DDL
-### Create Tag
+### Create or replace Tag
+Create or replace a tag syntax with the following options.
-Create a tag based on snapshot or retention.
+- Create a tag with or without the snapshot id and time retention.
+- Create an existed tag is not failed if using `IF NOT EXISTS` syntax.
+- Update a tag using `REPLACE TAG` or `CREATE OR REPLACE TAG` syntax.

 ```sql
 -- create a tag based on the latest snapshot and no retention.
 ALTER TABLE T CREATE TAG `TAG-1`;